w1-ll/DatabaseProject/README.md

 Will:
 * Worked on the ER diagram
 * Worked on adding tuples
-* Worked on setting up github
+* Worked on setting up github.

 Rishitha:
 * Worked on ER diagram
 * Worked on setting up the code